 Students respond to multiple-choice, evidence-based selected-response, and constructed-response questions.
-In a multiple-choice question, the correct answer is chosen from four options.
-Evidence-based selectedresponse questions have two parts, and students select one or more answers for each part.
-Constructedresponse questions may include a writing prompt, short-answer (grade 3), and/or text-dependent analysis (grades 4 through 8).
-The writing prompt requires students to compose a response using one of three modes: narrative (grades 3 through 8), informative/ explanatory (grades 3 through 8), opinion (grades 3 through 5) or argumentative (grades 6 through 8).
+In a multiple-choice question, the correct answer(s) is chosen from four options.
+Evidence-based selected- response questions have two parts, and students select one or more answers for each part.
+Constructed-response questions may include a short-answer (grade 3) or text dependent analysis (grades 4 through 8).
 Short-answer questions require students to compose a brief response to support their answer.
-For the textdependent analysis question, students analyze a text and use evidence from the reading passage to compose an essay.
+For the text dependent analysis question, students analyze a text and use evidence from the reading passage to compose an essay.

-How are written responses to constructedresponse items scored?
+How are written responses to constructed-response items scored?

 The written responses for English Language Arts are scored by evaluators trained in applying an ELA-specific scoring guideline.
 For short-answer questions, scores are based on content only.
 Spelling and punctuation are not included as part of the scoring process.
-For writing prompts, scores are determined using a holistic scoring guideline that includes composition skills as well as conventions.
-Responses to text-dependent analysis questions are scored based on both content and writing skills.
+Responses to text dependent analysis questions are scored based on both content and writing skills.